· · ·

 The best area to stay in Puerto Princesa is in the southeast of the city, between the City Baywalk Park, the port and the airport.

-This area is popular because it has the majority of the city’s attractions and large numbers of restaurants and coffee shops.
+This area is popular because it has the majority of the city’s attractions and a large number of restaurants and coffee shops.

 I stayed on Rizal Avenue, a short walk away from Eightynine Cafe.